FAIR Local Search Guide

 Screen Milwaukee specialists by assignment risk

-A nearby appraiser may be ideal when physical access, house contents, fragile handling, or family timing drives the file.
-A category specialist may be safer when value depends on attribution, artist market, maker, period, material, edition history, provenance, or comparable-sale support.
+Local access matters when the file depends on inspection, house contents, fragile handling, or family timing.
+Specialist depth matters when value depends on attribution, artist market, maker, period, material, edition history, provenance, or comparable sales.

 • For antiques and decorative arts, separate furniture, ceramics, glass, silver, clocks, textiles, rugs, folk art, and collectibles before assuming one generalist fits.